steveswinsburg/sakai-gradebook-export/README.md

 In ``sakai.properties`` set the following options:

-The [ath where the exported CSV files will be saved:
+The path where the exported CSV files will be saved:
 ```
 gradebook.export.path=/Users/steve/Desktop
 ```